-- Check manual or manufacturer for your car seat’s specifications
+*Check the manual or manufacturer for your car seat’s specifications

 When to Switch to a Front Facing Car Seat?

-Many parents look forward to switching their child forward-facing, but this definitely isn’t something you should rush.
-Children are much safer rear facing, so it’s important to keep them in that position for as long as possible.
+Many parents look forward to switching their child forward-facing, but this is something you should take your time with.
+Children are much safer rear facing, so keeping them in that position for as long as possible is important.

-You should only switch to forward facing if your child exceeds the weight and height limits of their car seat.
+You should only switch to forward facing if your child exceeds their car seat’s weight and height limits.
 This is generally met after they are 2 years old.

 Children weighing more than 22-35 pounds in a rear-facing only seat may have outgrown that seat.
-It might be a good idea to consider another rear-facing style seat, especially if they are younger than 2.
+Considering another rear-facing style seat might be a good idea, especially if they are younger than 2.

-Children weighing 35-40 pounds in convertible seats and 40-50 pounds in 3-in-1 seats may be ready to make the switch.
+Children weighing 35-40 pounds in convertible seats and 40-50 pounds in 3-in-1 seats may be ready to switch.

 Children with less than 2 inches of clearance above their head rear-facing may be ready for switching forward.
 Rear-facing only car seats usually work with babies up to 36 inches tall.

 Larger car seats can seat children up to 40 inches rear-facing.
-Checking your car seat’s specifications for height is the safest way to determine when it’s time to make the switch.
+Checking your car seat’s specifications for height is the safest way to determine when to switch.

 Switch to a Front Facing Car Seat if your child:

-It’s very exciting to switch your child from rear to forward facing, but rushing this transition isn’t a great idea.
+Switching your child from rear to forward facing is very exciting, but rushing this transition could be a better idea.
 Rear-facing children are statistically safer in life-threatening accidents, making it the ideal position for your child.

-You should make the switch only after height and weight limitations are met for your child’s rear-facing car seat.
-If you feel that you’ve switched your child’s seat too early, it’s never too late to turn them back around!
+You should switch only after height, and weight limitations are met for your child’s rear-facing car seat.
+If you feel that you’ve switched your child’s seat too early, it’s always possible to turn them back around!